mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.10-1.15.10/operations/encrypt-data/index.md

 navigationTitle: Encrypt Data
 title: Encrypt Data
 menuWeight: 10
-excerpt: How to enable and configure encryption of Kubernetes secret data at rest.
+excerpt: Enable and configure Kubernetes secret data encryption at rest

 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->

-# Encrypt Secret data at Rest
+# Encrypt Secret data at rest

-For more details and examples, please refer to [upstream documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).
+For more details and examples, see the [Kubernetes upstream documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).

 ## Configuring